theck01/offbrand_lib/README.md

 programming language.
 The library includes bash scripts to assist in the creation and testing of classes compatible with the framework.

+## Requirements:

+The Offbrand library requires a reasonably current version of GCC and make to be installed on the users system.
+The library also utilizes the pthread library for threading, so the user must be running a system with pthreads installed as well.

+Windows is currently unsupported.

 ## Documentaion: